 As a student, you will find that a lot of companies offer discounts, and credit card companies are no exception.
-Adults want to see students start off the right way in life, so they like to incentive young adults to make good decisions.
-With many student credit cards, you will receive benefits for good grades like a statement credit once a year if you maintain a B average in your college classes.
+Adults want to see students start off the right way in life, so they like to give young adults incentive to make good decisions.
+With many student credit cards you will receive benefits for good grades, like a statement credit once a year if you maintain a B average in your college classes.
 On the flip side, you may be less likely to receive rewards on overall purchases, but that should not be a big issue, as you likely are not using your credit card a lot.

 Because students are establishing a credit history, they will have a lower credit limit on their newly acquired credit card.
 The average credit limit is around $8,000, but you will have a significantly smaller amount as a student.
 I think mine was around $1,000 a month.
 It is important to remember that you should try to spend less than 30% of your credit limit a month, as credit card companies view this favorably and it can be a good way to establish a good credit score.
 As a side note, your credit limit may be lower than the average, but that should not be a problem, as you should not have to spend a lot of money as a student.

 Student credit cards are easier to get as long as you are over 18, you are a student, and you do not have a bad credit history already.
 You will not have to jump through as many hoops; however, you likely will have to demonstrate some income, although a part-time job is generally sufficient for a student card.